Pachamanca in Peru – Best of Peruvian cuisine!

 Step 1: Marination process

-Chop the meat (chicken, pork, lamb, beef, etc.) in small sizes, about a kilo or two maximum each; the meat must be too thick to help infuse flavors to the meat.
+Chop the meat (chicken, pork, lamb, beef, etc.) in small sizes, about a kilo or two maximum each; the meat must be too thick to help infuse flavors into the meat.
 It is too thin to burn; 1 kilo or 2 with a minimum of 2 inches will cook perfectly.

 Before marinating, pierce some holes in the meat with a fork to make it easier to absorb the sauce.
 You can also use a knife for beef and similar.